“This is what is hardest: to close the open hand because one loves.” – Friedrich Nietzsche

 She was resolutely unyielding in accepting the idea that it is now “modern” to break your marriage vows, especially when it makes you happier – giving you a chance at a truer and more exhilarating relationship with somebody else, who’s supposedly better and more compatible than your once precious and unequaled significant other.

-As a consequence, I have always held the view that in addressing life issues, (such as sex) we must endeavor to be honest and practical in our approach: meaning, I don’t want you to just preach to me but show me the “how-to-do”.
+As a consequence, I have always held the view that in addressing sensitive life issues, we must endeavor to be honest and practical in our approach: meaning, I don’t want you to just preach to me but show me the “how-to-do”.

-As an example, one of my favorite advice from the Word is “Flee from temptation.”
-It is so unashamedly stark and down-to-earth, as if saying, “dude, run for your life and forget trying to be superman!”
+As an example, one of my favorite pieces of advice from the Word is “Flee from temptation.”
+It is so unashamedly stark and down-to-earth as if saying, “dude, run for your effing life and forget trying to be Superman!”